yannicksongmy/client-server-programming-with-grpc/README.md

 To test it, you must first launch the server and ensure that a PID is assigned to it using the following command : **./gradlew run &**.
 Then, you must launch the client using the following command : **python3 client.py**.

+Great !
 You can now factorize your numbers !